 If you build it, are you confident more people will come?

 Since moving to Leicester’s Cultural Quarter over nine years ago, Phoenix has more than doubled its audience numbers to around 200,000 visits a year.
 By increasing capacity, we’re confident we can increase and grow the number of visitors we attract by around 25%.

 What impact do you expect these changes to have on people in the apartments and businesses operating out of Phoenix Square?

 We are working closely with others in the building to ensure they have a chance to input into our plans.
 We have been talking informally with people since the first public announcement of Phoenix 2020 in December 2017.

 In June, we wrote and invited all the people who live and work at Phoenix Square to a series of presentations and drop-in sessions to learn about the plans and to give their views.
 At this stage we have been consulting on the design of the extension and construction plan.
 We envisage the formal planning consultation will take place in the Autumn.

 Inevitably, we expect there to be some disruption doing construction work but we’ll manage this as sensitively as possible for all concerned.
 Ultimately, we want to ensure Phoenix continues to thrive and make the Cultural Quarter a great place to live and work.

 Who owns Phoenix Square and the car park?

 Leicester City Council owns the freehold of the building and adjacent car park.
-Phoenix has a long-term lease with the city council as part of an agreement to provide Leicester cultural services.
-Phoenix 2020 is a partnership between Phoenix and the council.
+Phoenix has a long-term lease with the city council as part of an agreement to provide cultural services to Leicester.
+Phoenix 2020 is a partnership between Phoenix and the Council.

 How will the city benefit from the project?